Eat your way from Ljubljana to Dubrovnik via Motovun, Plitvice National Park, Zadar, Split and Korcula.

-Don’t let the heat keep you from exploring the world!
-Summer temperatures can be extreme in many of the regions visited (over 40C/105F).
-It’s important to use sun protection, wear layers to combat the heat and drink plenty of water.
+Summer temperatures can reach 40C/105F or higher in some areas, so it's important to use sun protection, wear layers to combat the heat and drink plenty of water.
 Please carefully consider the time of the year you wish to travel and your suitability to that season.

 1. A single supplement is available if you’d prefer not to share a room on this trip.
-The single supplement excludes Day 5 (Guesthouse) and Day 6 (Hostel) where you will be in shared accommodation and is subject to availability.
+The single supplement excludes Days 7 and 8 (Hotel) where you will be in shared accommodation and is subject to availability.
 Please speak to your booking agent for further information.

 3. This trip ends at 11am on Day 11 upon arrival in Dubrovnik.
 Please do not book onward travel arrangements commencing before 3pm on the final day of the trip.